johannam999/31-34-budget-tracker-app/README.md

 18. Create an action file for each interaction by expense component.
 19. Render all the components into HTML.
 20. Change scss file accordingly.
+21. Add local storage with redux-session.js.
+22. Add actions and error logs in redux-reporter.js.
+23. Add test files.

 ## Architecture
-JavaScript, Node.js, Airbnb package, babel, Sass, React, Enzyme, Jest, other dependencies
+JavaScript, Node.js, Airbnb package, webpack babel, Sass, React, Redux, Enzyme, Jest, other dependencies

 ## Change Log

-05-12-2018 6:00pm - The application is finished.
+05-12-2018 5:00pm - The application is finished.
 05-12-2018 10:30pm - Finished writing README.md